sentry-demos/android/README.md

 3. **HANDLED EXCEPTION**: Catches a runtime exception in a try/catch clause using `Sentry.captureException(e);`
 4. **APPLICATION NOT RESPONDING (ANR)**: Uses an infinite loop to crash the app after 5 seconds and reports event to Sentry.
 5. **NATIVE CRASH**: Generates a native crash in c++ that the Sentry NDK will send to Sentry.io for symbolication

-- TODO - Clicking any button will add a **custom breadcrumb** to the event

 ## Android Java Exception